Graph Search Trees and the Intermezzo Problem: Complexity of the -tree Recognition Problem

 These hook configurations have a strong a priori effect on the sequence of any search ordering corresponding to that tree.

 \begin{lemma} Let $x$ and $y$ be part of a hook configuration of $T$ rooted in $r \in V(G)$ with point $x$ and eye $y$.
-Then for any GS ordering $\sigma$ starting in $r$ with \cl-tree $T$ it holds that $x \prec_\sigma y$. \end{lemma} \begin{proof} Let $z$ be the parent of $x$.
+Then for any GS ordering $\sigma$ starting in $r$ with \cl-tree $T$ it holds that $x \prec_\sigma y$. \end{lemma} \fullversion{\begin{proof} Let $z$ be the parent of $x$.
 It holds that $z \prec_\sigma y$ since $y$ is a descendant of $z$ in $T$.
-If $y \prec_\sigma x$, then $xz$ would not have been chosen as a tree edge, since $y$ was chosen after $z$; this is a contradiction to the assumption that $z$ is the parent of $x$. \end{proof} For the examples shown in~\Cref{fig:counter-example}, it is possible to see that the hook configurations create something like a cycle in the ordering using~\Cref{lemma:hook}: We see that $a \prec d$ and $b \prec c$ and these contradict each other because of the tree edges.
+If $y \prec_\sigma x$, then $xz$ would not have been chosen as a tree edge, since $y$ was chosen after $z$; this is a contradiction to the assumption that $z$ is the parent of $x$. \end{proof}} For the examples shown in~\Cref{fig:counter-example}, it is possible to see that the hook configurations create something like a cycle in the ordering using~\Cref{lemma:hook}: We see that $a \prec d$ and $b \prec c$ and these contradict each other because of the tree edges.

-In the special case that the graph together with its spanning tree does not contain any hooks, it is easy to decide the \cl-Tree Recognition Problem.
+In the special case that the graph together with its spanning tree does not contain any hooks, it is trivial to decide the \cl-Tree Recognition Problem.

 \begin{theorem} Let $T$ be a spanning tree of a graph $G$ rooted in $r \in V(G)$.
-If there is no hook edge, then any DFS ordering of $T$ starting in $r$ is a GS ordering of $G$ with $\cl$-tree $T$.
-In particular, for this special case the \cl-Tree Recognition Problem of Generic Search can be decided in linear time. \end{theorem} \begin{proof} Let $\sigma$ be a DFS ordering of $T$ starting in $r$.
+If there is no hook configuration, then any DFS ordering of $T$ starting in $r$ is a GS ordering of $G$ with $\cl$-tree $T$.
+Therefore, any such tree together with $G$ is a \textsc{Yes}-instance for the \cl-Tree Recognition Problem of Generic Search. \end{theorem} \begin{proof} Let $\sigma$ be a DFS ordering of $T$ starting in $r$.
 This ordering $\sigma$ fulfills the following property also called \emph{four point condition} (see for example~\cite{corneil2008unified}): If $a \prec_\sigma b \prec_\sigma c$ and $ac \in E$ and $ab \notin E$, then there exists a vertex $d$ with $a \prec_\sigma d \prec_\sigma b$ such that $db \in E$.